-Domain: Range: Quantification: E67 Birth E21 Person many to many, necessary (1,n:0,n) Scope note: This property links an E67 Birth event to an E21 Person in the role of biological father.
-Note that biological fathers are not seen as necessary participants in the Birth, whereas birth- giving mothers are (see P96 by mother (gave birth)).
-The Person being born is linked to the Birth with the property P98 brought into life (was born) .
-Examples: This is not intended for use with general natural history material, only people.
+Domain: E67 Birth Range: E21 Person

+Scope note: This property links an E67 Birth event to an E21 Person in the role of biological father.

+Note that biological fathers are not seen as necessary participants in the Birth, whereas birth-giving mothers are (see P96 by mother (gave birth)).
+The Person being born is linked to the Birth with the property P98 brought into life (was born).

+This is not intended for use with general natural history material, only people.
 There is no explicit method for modelling conception and gestation except by using extensions.

+A Birth event is normally (but not always) associated with one biological father.

+• King George VI (E21) was father for the birth of Queen Elizabeth II (E67)

+P98 brought into life (was born)

+Domain: E67 Birth Range: E21 Person

+Subproperty of: E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent

+Item

-A Birth event is normally (but not always) associated with one biological father. • King George VI (E21) was father for the birth of Queen Elizabeth II (E67) P98 brought into life (was born) Domain: E67 Birth Range: Subproperty of: E21 Person E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent Item Quantification: one to many, dependent (0,n:1,1) Scope note: This property links an E67Birth event to an E21 Person in the role of offspring.
+Scope note: This property links an E67Birth event to an E21 Person in the role of offspring.

 Twins, triplets etc. are brought into life by the same Birth event.
 This is not intended for use with general Natural History material, only people.
 There is no explicit method for modelling conception and gestation except by using extensions.

+and gestation except by using extensions.